sverrewl/Triggertrap/README.md

 # Changenotes

+## 0.3.361 (10 August 2013)

+* Enhancement: from setting you add 1350 milliseconds to shutter, makiing HDR possible on at least cannon.
+* Enhancement: 15 second keypress on startbutton resets the settings,  but,  it is not easy to see - added 500 millisecond delay on message.

+## 0.3.36 (6 March 2013)
+* Bugfix: IR signal overflow fix for Nikon cameras when using shield only.
+* Bugfix: Adjustment to IR timings for Sony cameras.
+* Enhancement: Integration of Timelapse modifications from Duane Cassone.

 ## 0.3.35 (16 July 2012)

 * Bugfix: Fixes a tiny bug where the screen contrast (menu option added in 0.3.35) wasn't saved to EEPROM properly.